-Figure 142: Detailed view of DA2GC Aircraft Station interference on the radar
+Figure 144: Detailed view of DA2GC Aircraft Station interference on the radar

 It is assumed that the DA2GC Aircraft Stations will only transmit at altitudes above 3000 m.
 This specific case of DA2GC Aircraft Station interfering with the radar is shown schematically in Figure 142.
 The expected interference levels are calculated for DA2GC systems with a signal bandwidth of 20 MHz.

+Figure 145 shows the calculated AS Antenna gain towards the victim radar in dependence of the ground distance.
+For the determination of the maximum interference level at the radar receiver the same formula as given in section 5.6.5.1 has been used.
+Figure 146 shows the interference received at the Radar receiver type L for example (radar types according to Recommendation ITU-R M.1638, see Table 48).
+It can be observed that the maximum interference level is -82 dBm/MHz at the radar receiver at a ground distance of around 8 km from the interfering transmitter.
+With the proposed extended filtering this maximum level can be reduced to -112 dBm/MHz (see green line in Figure A).

+Worst-case calculations have been performed for all other radar types.
+The results are shown in Table 50.